-The Center for Connected Medicine (CCM) hosted the Top of Mind 2019 Summit in December, bringing together leaders and innovators in health care to discuss pressing issues in health IT.
+The Center for Connected Medicine (CCM) hosted the Top of Mind 2019 Summit, bringing together leaders and innovators in health care to discuss pressing issues in health IT

 The event, held Dec.
 5-7, 2018 at the CCM in Pittsburgh, Pa., highlighted key trends, solutions for moving health care forward, and opportunities for collaboration.